 CBD patches are an extremely effective way of consuming CBD.
 When using a CBD patch, you simply apply the CBD patch the top of your arm for a 24 hours period and the CBD is released gradually throughout the day.
 One of the excellent things about using a CBD patch is that it bypasses your liver, lungs and stomach which are all parts of the body that filter down cannabinoids.
 The resulting effect is enhanced, and CBD patches seem to be among the most effective CBD products on the market.

 CBD Drinks are a new way of consuming CBD and they are affordable and easy to incorporate into your daily life.
 CBD drinks can easily replace your daily soft drink and can provide you with the benefits of CBD.

-CBD tablets are a convenient and safe way of taking CBD.
-With tablets you know exactly how much CBD you are taking, and this standardised dosing option means that many people choose to use CBD tablets over a CBD oil because it is easier to take.
+CBD capsules are a convenient and safe way of taking CBD.
+With capsules, you know exactly how much CBD you are taking, and this standardised dosing option means that many people choose to use CBD capsules over a CBD oil because it is easier to take.

-CBD vapes are also great ways to consume CBD.
+CBD vape oil can also be a great way to consume CBD.
 With the absence of the negative effects of smoking tobacco, modern CBD vapes enable the user to take CBD in a manner that is convenient and enjoyable to use.